ogamel/adaptive_genome/research_notes.md

 - 5' UTR: score, strand and pos, (weaker than 3') but not for k=1. count: position

 ### Mutual information vs dilation
- - shows the former rises at multiples of 3 nucleotides, in CDS, and doesn't even decrease up to 18.
+ - Analysis for both score and count probability shows mutual information (or its proxy) rises at multiples of 3 nucleotides, in CDS, and doesn't even decrease up to 18.
 What does that mean?
 That there is higher correlation with analogous position in downstream codons.
 This is fascinating.
 SubhanAllah. needs plot by dilated 2-mer... for more clarity What does it mean? that on average one can tell something about bps separated by multiple of three, about 1/5 of what one can tell about immediate adjacent.
  - Can I increase this by looking at some subset?
 Does it increase for some specific 2-mers?
  - does it depend on the frame, i.e. 1st, 2nd, or 3rd position in codon?
 I am not combining dilation with frame, perhaps I should

 Split by strand and frame - get the period of 3.
-Peak at frame 2, much higher ... which is the most variable nucleotide - this means it also contains the most info the future one ... more than first and second nucleotide ...
+Peak at frame 2, for both score and count prob ... this is the most variable nucleotide - this means it also contains the most info the future one ... more than first and second nucleotide This indicates the choice of the third nucleotide depends choice of third nucleotide in previous codons, and so does its score.
-This indicates the choice of the third nucleotide depends choice of third nucleotide in previous codons.
+While first and second don't depend much - second a bit dependence more than first - this seems to make sense since this needs to be free to determine the amine acid sequence - perhaps there is another "sequence within a sequence" given in the third nucleotide.
-While first and second don't depend much - which seems to make sense since this needs to be free to determine the AA sequence - perhaps there is another "sequence within a sequence" given in the third nucleotide.
+But the higher mutual info indicates it is not totally free, a previous one says something about the next.
-But the higher mutual info indicates it is not totally free, a previous one says something about the next
+It seems to me likely that score pattern is a consequence of the probability pattern.

 ### Artificial genome
 I did analysis on "artificial genome", creating some random genetic code and reverse translating English text, then